 You can directly sow basil seeds outdoors or transplant seedlings into your garden beds or containers after the risk of frost is out of the way.
 I do a bit of both.

 - Full sun

 - Warm climate and warm soil

 - Rich and loose well drained soil

 - Plant basil around your other garden plants like peppers or tomatoes, broccoli cauliflower for companion planting benefits

 To have a year-round supply of fresh basil, you need to grow indoors and outside.
-You need to practice succession planting, meaning you sow new seeds indoors or out every few weeks.
+You need to practice succession sowing, meaning you sow new seeds indoors or outdoors every few weeks.
 Your plants will give you harvests for 1-2 months, so by starting new seeds and planting frequently, you can have year-round harvests!

 - Start seeds 6 to 8 weeks before last frost to transplant outdoors

 - Sow new seeds into your garden every four weeks